ddepeppe/ELK-Stacker/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook files to the docker container /etc/ansible.
+- Copy the  4 playbook files to the docker container /etc/ansible folder.
-- Update the ansible.cfg file to include the remote_user
+- Update the ansible.cfg file to include the remote_user "RedAdmin"
-- Update the hosts file to include the destination machines ex. webservers and elk.
+- Update the hosts file to include the IP addresses of the destination machines ex. webservers and elk.
-- Run the playbook, and navigate to http://40.123.43.190:5601/app/kibana to check the installation worked as expected.
+- Run the playbook, and SSH into ELK-VM, then run docker ps to check the installation worked as expected.

 Playbooks are YAML files and have the extension .yml.
 These files are copied the /etc/ansible and /etc/ansible/roles folders and are executed with the command ansible-playbook playbookname.yml

  Playbooks include:
  pentest.yml (setup DVWA hosts)